 "Rule number one: Hold on to me tight.
 But not like a bear hug, don't squeeze me, alright?!"
 (As he squeezes me awkwardly).

+"Rule number 2: When I tell you to run, you run until you can't run no more."
 "Rule number 3: Do.
 Not.
 Touch.
 The.
 Glider.
 You touch the glider, I'll unstrap you and wave goodbye as I watch you fall to your death."
 (As he screams and waves).

 "Bonus rule!!!
 Gotta tell me if you feel funny, and don't blow chunks on me, alright?"